Cottin/learn-country-quiz/walkthrough/8-new-features-and-ab-testing.md

 If your team has reached here, you should probably be quite proud of yourselves.
 Our CEO Mr. Lumbergh thanks you for all your hard efforts and hints that you probably have a sizable christmas bonus comming your way this year.

+Don't forget to [put a green checkmark](README.md) before you continue to the next task!

 [Continue to the last task to achive pass with distinction!](9-suggest-improvements.md)